 Providers have three options for completing the MAT course:

-- Classroom-based – providers may choose to complete the MAT course in a classroom setting with an approved MAT Trainer.
-Providers must attend the entire training and successfully pass the written and skills competencies.
-Class size for the classroom-based MAT course is limited to eight participants.
+- Classroom-Based: providers may choose to complete the MAT Course entirely in a classroom setting with an approved MAT Trainer.
+Providers must attend the entire training and successfully pass the written test and skills demonstration competencies.
+Class size for the classroom-based MAT Course is limited to eight participants.

-- Independent Study – providers may choose to complete the MAT course by independent study.
-The MAT Independent Study is comprised of two parts.
-Part 1 is a self-paced, online review of the MAT course content using MAT course handouts, video segments and independent exercises.
-Part 2 consists of hands-on practice time and testing with an approved MAT Trainer.
-Providers must successfully pass the written and skills competencies.
-Class size for Part 2 of the MAT Independent Study course is limited to eight participants.
+- Independent Study: providers may choose to complete the MAT Course by independent study.
+The MAT Independent Study Course is comprised of two parts.
+Part 1 is an online, self-paced review of the MAT Course content using handouts, video segments and independent exercises.
+Part 2 consists of hands-on practice time and testing with an approved MAT Trainer in a classroom setting.
+Providers must successfully pass the written test and skills demonstration competencies.
+Class size for Part 2 of the MAT Independent Study Course is limited to eight participants.

-- MAT Renewal – a streamlined course that enables MAT-certified providers to renew their certification with minimum classroom time.
-Part 1 is taken online and includes all the MAT videos (for optional review) as well as the required MAT Renewal Quiz.
-Part 2 consists of performing the EpiPen, liquid measurement and randomized skill demonstration graded activities with an approved MAT Trainer.
+- MAT First Renewal: a streamlined course that enables MAT-certified providers to renew their certification with minimum classroom time.
+Part 1 is taken online and includes all the MAT videos (for optional review) as well as the required MAT First Renewal online test.
+Part 2 consists of performing the EpiPen®, liquid measurement and randomized skill demonstration graded activities with an approved MAT Trainer.

-The MAT course certifies providers or staff in child day programs to administer prescription medication in a child care setting using six routes: oral, topical, inhaled, eye, ear and emergency injection of epinephrine using an auto-injector device.
+The MAT Course certifies providers or staff in child day programs and accredited private schools to administer medications in a child care setting using six routes: oral, topical, inhaled, eye, ear and emergency injection of epinephrine using an auto-injector device.

 Who Must Attend MAT?

-To attend the MAT course or to participate in the MAT Independent Study, a child care provider or employee of the program must be:
+To attend a MAT Course, a child care provider or employee of the program must be:

-- literate (able to read and write) in English
+- able to read, write and comprehend in the English language

-- have current certification in cardiopulmonary resuscitation (CPR) certification that includes a hands-on component
+- have current cardiopulmonary resuscitation (CPR) certification that includes a hands-on component

 For more information about MAT, please visit the MAT Program website.
-If you have a question about MAT training, including the MAT curriculum content, MAT procedures/processes, courses available, MAT recertification, MAT/EMAT training certificates, approved MAT trainers, etc., please submit a question through the MAT Customer Service system.
+If you have a question about MAT training, including the MAT Curriculum, MAT procedures/processes, available courses, MAT recertification, training certificates, approved MAT Trainers, etc., please submit your request through the MAT Customer Service system.

-If you have a licensing-related question about MAT, MAT IS, EMAT or any other topic, or a question about implementing information learned in the MAT, MAT IS or EMAT class in your facility/home, please contact your licensing representative.
-MAT teaches best practices, which might differ from what is required or expected by your program regulation, guidelines, and/or policies and procedures.
+If you have a licensing-related question about the MAT Courses, or a question about implementing information learned in a MAT Course in your facility/home, please contact your licensing representative.
+MAT teaches best practices, which might differ from what is required or expected by your program regulation or guidelines.